-Perhaps this is because they are emotionally drained from the effects of the last four months.
+Perhaps this is because they are emotionally drained from the effects of the last year.
 Valid.
 Perhaps they are disengaged.
 Concerning.
 Perhaps they are hesitant to speak up for fear their differing perspective may be misinterpreted and ruffle feathers.
 Fixable....and essential for businesses to emerge stronger than before.
 Teams that actively engage in (respectful) arguments are actually more innovative, competitive and higher performing.
 When opposing ideas are brought to light and explored, a breakthrough of creativity can occur and employees are more likely to be engaged in the success of a project when they’ve contributed to the creativity behind it.

 While avoiding conflict, your team may be at a risk for “groupthink,” a phenomenon that occurs when a group of well-intentioned people make irrational or non-optimal decisions spurred by the urge to conform.
 These decisions can lead to a team making poor decisions or putting out suboptimal work.

 Consider encouraging engaging disagreements amongst your virtual teams to result in what all team members want: a transformative work product.
 Below, we’re sharing 6 ways to do this:

 - Assign peer partnerships to critique one another’s work before it is reviewed by a manager.
 Creating a norm of frequent feedback, both from managers and peers, can help so it doesn't feel foreign when disagreements inevitably arise.
 In many teams there are both conflict avoiders, who tend to stay quiet when they disagree, and conflict seekers, who try to stir up disagreement.
 Identify who on your team plays which role and pair them with the opposite, as to encourage them to meet in the middle.